Posted on: September 29, 2020

 The Decision and Outcome

 We realized that now is the time, more than ever, to give our clients a platform for them to lean on and learn from others facing similar challenges.
 Throughout this process, we used feedback from our Customer Advisory Board to make sure we were implementing strategies and tactics that our clients want and need.
-So, we decided to keep our RUGs on the event calendar and transform the in-person meetings to virtual ones!
+So, we decided to keep our RUGs on the event calendar and transform the in-person meetings into virtual ones!

 As you could imagine, we were not quite sure how our clients would respond to the new virtual format since it was something they were not used to, and most of their time was being consumed with the challenges stemming from the pandemic.
 But the results were outstanding!
 We had almost 600 clients attend our virtual RUGs.
-Everyone turned their cameras on, took themselves off mute, shared best practices, asked thought provoking questions, and shared links to valuable resources!
+Everyone turned their cameras on, took themselves off mute, shared best practices, asked thought-provoking questions, and shared links to valuable resources!
 It was a great way for our clients to stay connected and learn from their industry peers and Fusion.

 Spring 2020 Review